rajeshvkothari/oom/Internal/Int_Honolulu.md

 		  Security group: launch-wizard-19
 		  ```

-	    - Login into ric Server and nonrtric Server and run the following commands:
+	    - Login into ric server and nonrtric server and run the following commands:

 		  ```sh
 		  $ sudo apt update